sarahmaeve/codinginterviews/README.md

-# codinginterviews
+# Challenges

-Go programming solutions for problems in "Cracking the Coding Interview" and problems seen during job searches
+Various coding challenges and items from "Cracking the Coding Interview" as desired.